dfface/DoctorKG/README.md

-# DoctorKG
+# DCCKG

-This is the code repository for DoctorKG.
+This is the code repository for DCCKG.

 Now, it includes: